efhilton/BluetoothJoystickLibraryESP32Test/README.md

 ## Questions?

-Please contact [Edgar Hilton](mailto://edgar.hilton@gmail.com) if you have any queestions.
+Please contact [Edgar Hilton](mailto://edgar.hilton@gmail.com) if you have any questions.